Skip to Main Content

 Getting to know your topic

 Background research is how you learn about your general topic.
-Below are some resources and strategies for you.
+Below and on the Strategies page are some resources and strategies for you.
 Background research tells you:

 • what is generally known about a topic, or